kanaka/miniMAL/README.md

 You can try out miniMAL with the [online REPL](http://kanaka.github.io/miniMAL/).

-The easiest way to install miniMAL is via npm:
+Install the miniMAL binary using npm:

 ```bash
 sudo npm install -g minimal-lisp